Why are some people successful and happy – and others not?

 Somewhat to my surprise, my path didn’t lead back into the corporate world.
 Instead, I became self-employed, focusing on corporate consulting.
 That was a step in the right direction, but I knew there was more to discover.

-The question what makes people happy and successful was no longer following me around.
+The question what makes people successful and happy was no longer following me around.
 Now it was leading me onward.

 I began to see how the power of awareness, choice, and perspective is applicable to everything.
 It’s not just for big life transitions – it’s in the small everyday steps.
 After all, there’s always room for more happiness – and even the happiest and most successful people sometimes find themselves struggling with a sense of being stuck.